compulim/generator-azure-web-app/README.md

 2. Browse on GitHub
 3. Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-> When deploying using continuous deployment, the project will build on Azure via [Project Kudu](https://github.com/projectkudu/kudu).
+> When deploying using continuous deployment, the project will be build on Azure with [Project Kudu](https://github.com/projectkudu/kudu).
+And the build output will be at `/site/wwwroot/dist/website`.
+>

-> Because the build is done on Azure, we modified the virtual path from `/site/wwwroot` to `/site/wwwroot/dist/website`.
-This is done by customizing [`azuredeploy.json`](azuredeploy.json).
+> We customized [`azuredeploy.json`](azuredeploy.json) to modify the application virtual path from `/site/wwwroot` to `/site/wwwroot/dist/website`.

-> Currently, the "Deploy to Azure" service will not automatically setup webhooks on GitHub, thus, new commits do not re-sync automatically.
+> Currently, the "Deploy to Azure" service will not automatically setup webhooks on GitHub, thus, new commits do not re-sync back to Azure automatically.
 To enable continuous deployment, go to Azure Portal and re-add GitHub deployment option.

 #### Thru Visual Studio Team Services